 Money Matters - Getting A Bank Account

-Once you've found a job, you'll need a bank account to hold all your hard-earned cash.
+Once you've secured a job, it’s essential to open a bank account to manage your hard-earned income.

-To get a bank account, you need a work permit, residence permit, a work contract, a phone number, and a small amount of VND to make an initial deposit.
+To set up a bank account, you will need a work permit, a residence permit, a work contract, a local phone number, and a small initial deposit in Vietnamese Dong (VND).

-After your initial deposit, you won't be able to deposit any more money into your account yourself.
-Only your employer can transfer and deposit money into your bank account.
-Moving money out of your bank account and sending it home is no problem.
-It's a bit complicated, but as long as you have all the documents you need, your money will be in your home account within two weeks.
+Following your initial deposit, you will not be able to add more funds to your account independently; only your employer can transfer wages directly into your account.
+Transferring money out of your account to send back home is generally straightforward.
+Although the process can be a bit complex, with all necessary documents at hand, your funds should reach your home account within two weeks.

 Conversations (0)